panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 }
 ```

+`object` is of type `ObjectWithMethod` and contains a method `sum()`.

-You can add as many method types as you need to an object type:
+Of course, you can add as many method types as you need to an object type:

 ```typescript
 interface ObjectWithMethod {